thalter/thalter/README.md

 I have over three decades of software development.
 My current interests are, in no particular order

-👨🏻‍💻 Cross-platform C#/.NET development (MacOS/Windows)
+👨🏻‍💻 Cross-platform C#/.NET development (MacOS/Windows).
+Playing around with .NET MAUI 🌺

 🕹 Retrogaming (trying to learn [@batariBasic](https://github.com/batari-Basic/batari-Basic) in my free time, but it is difficult)